ST10185940/porto/README.md

 ## Stack

-- Custom CSS, a pinch JS
+- Custom CSS, a pinch JS.
 - Jekyll: Used as a static site generator to simplify the development process and allow for easy content management.
 - GitHub Pages: Used for hosting the final website and making it accessible on the internet.